alimirzazadeh/wolfGANg/gpu_cluster_acess.md

 - For the purpose of this project, you will be using the BATCH mode of operation
 - The following are the available job queues.
 You need to choose a job queue based on your requirement when scheduling the job.

-**COC-ICE	  Max CPU per Job	Max walltime	    Note**\ coc-ice	      28	        2:00:00	      Higher priority\ coc-ice-gpu	  28	        2:00:00	      For GPU jobs, higher priority\ coc-ice-multi	128	        0:30:00	      For MPI jobs, lower priority\ coc-ice-long	28	        8:00:00	      Lower priority\ coc-ice-devel	128	        8:00:00	      Limited access, lowest priority\ coc-ice-grade	128	        12:00:00	    Instructors/TAs only, highest priority\
+**COC-ICE	  Max CPU per Job	Max walltime	    Note**<br/> coc-ice	      28	        2:00:00	      Higher priority<br/>
+coc-ice-gpu	  28	        2:00:00	      For GPU jobs, higher priority<br/>
+coc-ice-multi	128	        0:30:00	      For MPI jobs, lower priority<br/>
+coc-ice-long	28	        8:00:00	      Lower priority<br/>
+coc-ice-devel	128	        8:00:00	      Limited access, lowest priority<br/>
+coc-ice-grade	128	        12:00:00	    Instructors/TAs only, highest priority<br/>

-- For our project, you will be using coc-ice-gpu
+- For our project, you will be using coc-ice-gpu<br/>
-- Creating a new job :
+- Creating a new job :<br/>

   - Everything needs to be scripted.
 No user interaction once the job starts (things like press 'y' to continue are not allowed)\
   - You need to write a .pbs script that contains resource requirements, environmental settings, and tasks\